 When your loved one is in a nursing home, you expect them to receive the best possible care.
-Many families choose nursing homes for their elderly loved ones because they have a large amount of healthcare staff that can take care of their needs.
-Nursing homes also offer a strong sense of community and often include a variety of amenities like a pool or activities center.
-Unfortunately, there are cases of abuse in some nursing homes.
-Over 5 million elderly residents suffer abuse each year in the U.S. If you believe that your loved one is a victim of nursing home abuse, you should contact a trusted and experienced PA nursing home neglect lawyer like one at Davis & Brusca, LLC can explain to you, there are many factors that can cause neglect to occur.
-These are some of the most common causes that contribute to nursing home abuse and neglect that a lawyer who represents nursing home abuse victims sees.
+Many families choose nursing homes for their loved ones because they have a large amount of healthcare staff that can take care of their needs.
+Nursing homes may be chosen because families hope they will offer a strong sense of community or because they may have a variety of amenities like a pool or activities center.
+Unfortunately, the reality of nursing home life rarely meets with one’s hopes or expectations and there are many cases of abuse in nursing homes.
+In fact, statistics show over 5 million elderly residents suffer abuse each year in the U.S., with far more likely going unreported.

+As the PA nursing home neglect lawyers at Davis & Brusca, LLC can explain to you, there are many factors that can cause neglect to occur.
+These are some of the most common causes that contribute to nursing home abuse and neglect that our lawyer see:

 Explore your legal options before it is too late.
 If your loved one has been a victim of nursing home abuse and neglect contact a trusted nursing home neglect lawyer like one at Davis & Brusca, LLC.

-A nursing home neglect lawyer PA families rely on during some of their most challenging times should be one of the first calls made in the wake of negligence in nursing homes.
-Nursing home residents have a right to receive adequate care and uphold standards across the industry.
-Because nursing home residents are among the most vulnerable people in our population, they are often at risk of succumbing to injuries due to the negligent care provided to them.
-For families with loved ones in nursing homes, having the ability to identify signs of potential issues will be imperative to ensuring the care and safety of your relatives.
+Davis & Brusca, LLC is proud to be the leading nursing home neglect lawyer PA families rely on during some of their most challenging times.
+A call to one of our dedicated and caring attorneys should be one of the first calls made in the wake of negligence in nursing homes.
+Nursing home residents have a right to receive adequate care which meets the quality standards that apply across the industry.
+Because nursing home residents are among the most vulnerable people in our population, they are at high risk of succumbing to injuries when negligent care is provided.
+For this reason, families with loved ones in nursing homes should be vigilant to signs of potential issues.
+Looking out for the signs of poor care can go a long way to ensuring the care and safety of your relatives.

 The aging U.S. population is particularly vulnerable for several reasons.
 When people move into a residential care setting like a nursing home, it is often because they no longer have the ability to care for themselves.
 Some may have physical limitations, medical conditions, or cognitive issues.
 While some of these ailments may result from natural age progression, they may also be due to injuries that have resulted in lifelong impairments.
-Because of this, nursing home residents are entirely dependent upon nursing home administration and staff for meeting their basic needs and medical care.
+Because of this, nursing home residents are often fully dependent upon nursing home administration and staff for meeting their basic needs and medical care.

 If any of these signs are observed, taking action as quickly as possible is crucial.
 Start by addressing potential problems with nursing home staff and administration.
 If there is no response, the next step should be to search for alternative care options.
-While problems may be rectified, it’s essential to remember that if your aging loved one has been injured, or is in imminent danger, it might be necessary to ensure they receive immediate medical care and are removed immediately from the facility they are living in.
+While problems may be rectified, it’s essential to remember that if your aging loved one has been injured or is in imminent danger, it might be necessary to ensure they receive immediate medical care and are removed immediately from the facility they are living in.

-Your loved one who is the victim of abuse or neglect has the most information to provide for you.Try to talk to them about what they have specifically experienced or seen in the nursing home.
-They may be reluctant to talk at first, but write down whatever information that they can share with you.
+Your loved one who is the victim of abuse or neglect may have the most information to provide you.
+If they have the mental capacity to recall and communicate, try to talk to them about what they have specifically experienced or seen in the nursing home.
+They may be reluctant to talk at first but write down whatever information that they can share with you.

 It’s important that families not stand by and watch their loved ones suffer nursing home abuse.
 Victims and their families should take prompt action by holding the responsible parties accountable.
 Know that it’s possible to receive compensation for the losses experienced.
 To learn more about the services our nursing home neglect lawyer offers, schedule a risk-free consultation with our team at Davis & Brusca, LLC.